syl22-00/pocketsphinx.js/README.md

 * Make sure you optimize the size of your acoustic models (`mdef` in binary format, `sendump` instead of `mixture_weights`, see PocketSphinx docs).
 * Statistical language models and dictionary files are optional.
 As explained later, grammars and dictionary words can be added at runtime.
 * If you want to package statistical language models, you must provide a dictionary that contains all words used in the SLMs.
-* The Pocketsphinx parameter for dictionary files is `"-dict"` and for language models `"-lm"`.
+* The PocketSphinx parameter for dictionary files is `"-dict"` and for language models `"-lm"`.
 See next sections for how to specify recognizer parameters.

 # 3. API of `pocketsphinx.js`